RedHatSatellite/sat6_scripts/README.md

 datestamp is only updated by this script - it does NOT record publish/promote via the WebUI or Hammer CLI.

+By default the repository metadata is not rebuilt.
+In some scenarios it may be required to force a rebuild of the metadata, in which case the (-m) option can be used to trigger this.

 The defaults are configured in the main config.yml file in a YAML block like this:
 ```
 publish: